Editorial · PetScored desk · May 15, 2026

 - Publishes peer-reviewed nutrition research

 That list comes from the World Small Animal Veterinary Association’s guidelines, and it’s the closest thing the industry has to a consensus definition of a credible manufacturer.
-Owning manufacturing is on the list because when a brand owns the plant, the chain of accountability is shorter: ingredient testing, batch records, recall response, and quality-control discipline live under one roof.
+Owning manufacturing earns a spot on that list for a practical reason: when a brand owns the plant, the chain of accountability is shorter.
+Ingredient testing, batch records, recall response, and quality-control discipline all live under one roof, so when something goes wrong there is one company to answer for it.

-That’s not a moral claim about contract manufacturing — United Petfood runs many plants for many brands, and there are well-run contract operators in this space.
-It’s a structural claim.
-The signal that the rating ecosystem has been giving Wellness for years — owns its primary plant— is no longer true.
+To be clear, this is not us saying contract manufacturing is bad.
+United Petfood runs many plants for many brands, and there are well-run contract operators in this space.
+The point is narrower and structural.
+The signal that the rating ecosystem has been giving Wellness for years - owns its primary plant - is simply no longer true, and you deserve to be told when a credit like that expires.

 What PetScored did